Last Updated on November 20, 2024 by Kittredge Cherry

 It was my destiny to be the descendant of slave owners as well as slaves, to be of mixed ancestry, to be biologically and psychologically integrated in a world where the separation of the races was upheld by the Supreme Court of the United States as the fundamental law of our Southland.
 My entire life’s quest has been for spiritual integration, and this quest has led me ultimately to Christ, in whom there is no East or West, no North or South, no Black or White, no Red or Yellow, no Jew or Gentile, no Islam or Buddhist, no Baptist, Methodist, Episcopalian, or Roman Catholic, no Male or Female.
 There is no Black Christ, no White Christ, no Red Christ – although these images may have transitory cultural value.
 There is only Christ, the Spirit of Love.

-Murray died of cancer on July 1, 1985 at age 74 in a house co-owned with lifelong friend Maida Springer Kemp in Pittsburgh, Pennsylvania.
+Murray died of pancreatic cancer on July 1, 1985 at age 74 in a house co-owned with lifelong friend Maida Springer Kemp in Pittsburgh, Pennsylvania.
 Murray and spiritual mate Irene Barlow are said to be buried together under the same headstone in an interracial cemetery in Brooklyn, New York.

 book Pauli Murray by LinckSince then Murray has received many honors, such as becoming the namesake for a residential college at Yale University in New Haven, Connecticut.
 Pauli Murray College opened to students in the 2017 academic year.